ByWard Market, Lowertown West heritage plans updated after more than 30 years

 Both areas hold much of the city’s earliest memories.
 In 1991 and 1994 the ByWard Market and Lowertown West areas were recognized for the historical buildings and landscape as council vowed to leave the two neighbourhoods be.

-Now more than 30 years later, the Build Heritage Committee updated these plans to preserve the heritage while also adapting to the changing city.
+Now more than 30 years later, the Built Heritage Committee updated these plans to preserve the heritage while also adapting to the changing city.

 The original ByWard Market Heritage Conservation District (HCD) included about 145 properties and the Lowertown West one included about 560 properties.